-AOMEI Partition Assistant is available as a free download without any restrictions, which means you can use it for both personal and commercial use.
+AOMEI Partition Assistant is available as a free download without much restrictions, which means you can use it for both personal and commercial use.
 It offers a wide gamut of features and options for its users, including resize, merge, create, format, split, copy and recover partitions.
 You can also convert the file system from FAT to NTFS and vice-versa without losing any data in the drive volume(s) in question.
 The program also allows the MBR to be rebuilt from scratch.

 As is to be expected with most of these so-called ‘freemium’ software, some of its most important features of AOMEI Partition Assistant are hidden behind a paywall, including the ability to migrate the operating system to a different HDD or SSD and, convert between primary and logical partitions.
 The software can also be used to create a bootable Windows disc or flash drive.
 Called Windows PE Builder, it allows you to setup partitions even without having an operating system installed.

 3. MiniTool Partion Wizard 12

 MiniTool Partition Wizard is yet another free partition manager program that is available for free but packs quite a punch in terms of its features.
 As you’d expect from most partition management programs, the free version of MiniTool can create, resize, move, delete, format, hide, unhide, split, merge, copy, clone and even recover deleted partitions.
 What’s more, the program also allows users to rebuild the MBR table and convert file system from FAT to NTFS and vice-versa.